ydb-platform/ydb/ydb/docs/en/core/contributor/suggest-change.md

-# Development process: working on a change for YDB
+# Development process: working on a change for {{ ydb-short-name }}

-This section contains a step-by-step scenario which helps you complete necessary configuration steps, and learn how to bring a change to the YDB project.
+This section contains a step-by-step scenario which helps you complete necessary configuration steps, and learn how to bring a change to the {{ ydb-short-name }} project.
 This scenario does not have to be strictly followed, you may develop your own approach based on the provided information.

 ## Set up the environment {#envsetup}

 ### GitHub account {#github_login}

-You need to have a GitHub account to suggest any changes to the YDB source code.
+You need to have a GitHub account to suggest any changes to the {{ ydb-short-name }} source code.
 Register at [github.com](https://github.com/) if haven't done it yet.

 ### SSH key pair {#ssh_key_pair}